-welcome to the management and mis department
+welcome to the management/mis/International business department

 The Management Department houses three concentrations: Management, Management Information Systems (MIS), and International Business.